mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 ### Toggle sidebar

-The sidebar can be toggled if needed with the `sidebarCollapsed` prop.
+The sidebar can be toggled if needed with the `navigationMenuOpen` prop.

 {{"demo": "DashboardLayoutSidebarCollapsedProp.js", "height": 400, "iframe": true}}